aaronmjacobs/Boxer/README.md

 Boxer is set up to be built with CMake.

 To generate a static library, execute CMake with the root of the repo as the source directory.
-Additionally, the example program can be built by enabling the BUILD_EXAMPLES option.
+Additionally, the example program can be built by enabling the BOXER_BUILD_EXAMPLES option.

+On Linux, Boxer requires the gtk+-3.0 package.

 ## Including Boxer